ahed1194/MS_Thesis/README.md

 The final column indicates the second year of the given season.
 This column was used for identification purposes in later analyses.

 # 4 -- Mega_Cluster
 This sub-directory contains tables related to the mega-cluster analysis.
-The 20 files beginning with 'HighLow' are CSV files for each season indicating the 'highs', 'lows', and 'in-betweens' for each cluster across the 21 variables.

-The megaclusters.csv file is the combined dataframe of all 20 HighLow files.
+The megaclusters.csv file displays the 'highs', 'lows', and 'in-betweens' for each season and cluster across the 21 variables.

 The files named Player_Apps_{1-9}.csv are tables (one for each mega-cluster) that give the player reference and the number of appearances in the given mega-cluster over the course of their career.
 The tables are sorted by the highest number of appearances in descending order.